What is asylum?

 If the asylum officer decides you do not have a credible fear, you can ask an immigration judge to review their decision in a hearing.

 If you do not ask for a review, ICE will remove you from the United States.

-An immigration judge must review your case within seven days.
+An immigration judge will review your case.
 If the judge disagrees with the asylum officer, you will be able to make your case in an immigration court hearing.
 If the immigration judge agrees with the asylum officer, ICE will remove you from the United States.

 How can I get help?

 The asylum process is very complicated.
 It is important to review your options for legal help.
 Many organizations and lawyers offer free or low-cost legal services and support.

 You have a better chance of getting asylum with the help of an immigration attorney or accredited legal representative.
 They can help you complete your application and prepare for your interview or hearing.

 A free app and website to search for legal help near you.